varunsridharan/demo-action-repository-roster/example/table/multiple-style.md

-# no-link & img-small
+# bold,italic,img-small
-User's avatar image size will be small & will not have link to users github profile
+Username will be bold & italic & User's avatar will be small

 ### ↳ Stargazers